 We’ve covered exactly how to get from Cairns city centre to a gorgeous lookout high up in Port Douglas, and included the very best lookout spots on the way.
 Use the interactive map to plot exactly where to stop too!

-Whether you have your own car, or you want to be driven the whole way, you’ll see some epic scenic views along the route that is mostly on the Captain Cook Highway.
+Whether you have your own car or van that you’ve packed up with the essentials, or you want to be driven the whole way, you’ll see some epic scenic views along the route that is mostly on the Captain Cook Highway.

 It’s part of the Great Barrier Reef drive, which follows on from Cairns to Port Douglas to Cape Tribulation.
 Keep going if you want to but Port Douglas is a great pit stop for a few days!